rent increases

 Frequently Asked Questions

-Does the ban apply to rooms in a shared house (HMOs)?
+Does the ban apply to my letting agent?

 LT